ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 * Created visualizations to help us visually locate clients and errors
 * Created graphs in our dashboard showing the breakdown of User Agents
 * Created a table in our dashboard iterating seen User Agents
-* Created a nightly report to snapshot our Dashboard
+* Created a nightly report to snapshot our dashboard
 * Created an alert to let us know when a new User Agent string appears